scraggo/scraggo.github.io/content/blog/tech/love-hate-immer-js/index.md

 }
 ```

-Writing helper functions for `immer js` seems backwards to me.
+Writing helper functions for ImmerJS seems backwards to me.
 Then...I remembered good old [Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) which modifies the object passed in as the first argument.
 I can now change the above to:

 ```js